 How do I check my Rider Ed training?

-3. Login in using your membership number and password.
+2. Login in using your membership number and password. hint house number and when your membership expires month and year 1110

 So there you have the program structure: